 For each cluster, we built a linear model to predict whether activity in that region would be reported by an fMRI study based on the semantic content of the words used to describe the focus of that fMRI study.
 This procedure allowed us to generate functional profiles that describe which cognitive functions best predicted the activity of each region, and how well fMRI activity can be explained by the cognitive ontology present in the body of fMRI studies at the meta-analytic level.
 Below, we describe each step of our approach.

 Predictive modeling of activity using cognitive functions.
-We generated functional profiles of mFC regions by determining which cognitive functions best predicted each mFC region’s activity across fMRI studies.
+We generated functional profiles of MFC regions by determining which cognitive functions best predicted each MFC region’s activity across fMRI studies.
 First, we selected two sets of studies: studies that activated a given parcel--defined as activating at least 5% of voxels in the parcel-- and studies that did not--defined as activating absolutely no voxels in the parcel.
 For each parcel, we trained a naive Bayes classifier to discriminate these two sets of studies based on the semantic content of the studies herein.
 We chose naive Bayes because we have previously had success applying this algorithm to Neurosynth data in the past (Yarkoni et al., 2011), and has been shown to perform well on many types of data (cite cite).
 In addition, naive Bayes classifiers require almost no tuning of parameters to achieve a high level of performance, decreasing the likelihood of an overfit of the model to the data.

 We assessed our models’ ability to predict if an unseen study activated a region, given the content of the study.
 In other words, if we know what cognitive topic a study is about, how well can we predict if it activates a specific region?
 We employed 4-fold cross validation to test the generalization of our models.
 Models were fitted on 3/4ths of studies and tested on the remaining studies.
 This procedure was repeated four times, circulating over the studies so that the model was trained and tested on the entire dataset.
 The mean score across the 4-fold tests were used as the final measure of performance.
 We scored the models by calculating the area under the receiver operating characteristic, (AUC-ROC) a summary metric of classification performance that take into account both sensitivity and specificity.
 Furthermore, AUC-ROC is not detrimentally affected by unbalanced data, that is the number of observations in each class.
 This was particularly important because each region varied in the ratio of studies that activated it to the studies that did not, and we wanted to ensure that our measure of performance was not driven by this variation.